joaoariedi/idrock-security/IDROCK_DEMO_GUIDE.md

 # IDROCK Security System - Complete Demonstration Guide

 This guide provides step-by-step instructions to demonstrate the complete IDROCK security system workflow, from NexShop user registration through IDROCK risk assessment and history tracking.
+The guide is synchronized with the automated demo script to ensure consistency between manual and automated testing.

 ## Automated Demo Script